 - Set aside 2 tablespoons of diced mangoes.

-- In a pot over low heat, add water, cassava flour and continuously stir so there will be no lumps.
+- In a pot over low heat, add water, and cassava flour and continuously stir so there will be no lumps.

 - Add sugar and stir until it dissolves.
+Then, add non-dairy milk and continue stirring.

 If using a popsicle mold: